Swing Low: Investigate the Motion of a Pendulum

 Perhaps the most famous pendulum is Foucault's pendulum, which showed the earth's rotation in the mid-1800s.
 One of the first known pendulum uses was in about A.D.
 100 when a Chinese scientist, Zhang Heng, used it to detect distant earthquakes in a device called a seismograph.
 Today pendulums have many applications, including measuring local gravity and helping guide ships and aircrafts.

-More to Explore"Pendulum Lab" from the University of Colorado at Boulder's PhET project
+Additional Resources"Pendulum Lab" from the University of Colorado at Boulder's PhET project

 "Pendulum Exhibits Periodic Motion" from the School for Champions